taherasghar/PitchPal/README.md

 PitchPal is a web application designed to revolutionize the process of booking football stadiums in Lebanon.
 Traditional methods, which often rely on in-person reservations or informal communications, are inefficient and inconvenient.
 PitchPal provides a modern solution by offering a user-friendly platform for players to book stadiums and for stadium owners to manage bookings, promoting their facilities more effectively.

 ## Key Features
-Online Booking:Users can easily book stadiums online, eliminating the need for physical visits or lengthy phone calls.
+Online Booking: Users can easily book stadiums online, eliminating the need for physical visits or lengthy phone calls.
 Stadium Promotion: Stadium owners can promote their facilities effectively through the platform, ensuring better visibility and utilization.
 Online Payments: The platform supports online payments, simplifying the booking process and reducing the potential for disputes.
 Centralized Communication: Provides a clear and organized channel for communication between players and stadium owners to avoid misunderstandings and scheduling conflicts.